w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 This applies directly as written and described in [Intent from Understanding Success Criterion 3.2.3](https://www.w3.org/WAI/WCAG22/Understanding/consistent-navigation#intent), replacing “set of Web pages” with “set of non-web documents” and “set of software programs”.

-With these substitutions, this success criterion would read:
+With these substitutions, it would read:

 (for non-web documents)